zhiyiYo/Groove/README.md

   * flac
   * mp4/m4a

-* **Why did GStreamer report this error: Warning: "No decoder available for type blah blah?**
+* **Why did GStreamer report this error: Warning: "No decoder available for type blah blah"?**

   I solved this problem on Ubuntu 20.04 by `sudo apt-get install gstreamer1.0-libav`.